james-priest/udacity-nanodegree-mws/docs/course-notes/web-accessibility.md

 Remember to make sure the state is kept in sync with the visual state of the button.

-One quick note, the ARIA design pattern mentions aria-labeledby and aria-describedby, we're going to skip those for this exercise but you'll be learning more about them shortly.
+One quick note, the ARIA design pattern mentions aria-labelledby and aria-describedby, we're going to skip those for this exercise but you'll be learning more about them shortly.

 #### Resources
 This exercise can be found in the folder `lesson5-semantics-aria/06-radio-group` within this course's GitHub Repository.